 VII.
 CITATIONS AND REFERENCES

-If you’re getting your information from outside sources, you need to cite them to make sure you are not stealing content, but also to back up your claims.
+If you’re getting your information from external sources, you need to cite them to make sure you are not stealing content.
+And to back up your claims as well.

 Include a link to your source when you are mentioning it.

 Before you hit that publish button, you need to edit your blog post.